snowsquizy/tensorflow-on-orange-pi/GUIDE.md

 sudo nano /etc/fstab
 ```

-Then reboot your Raspberry Pi.
+Then reboot your Orange Pi.

 **And you're done!** You deserve a break.